EddisonKing/message-stream/README.md

 The `io.ReaderWriter`, `io.Reader` and `io.Writer` parts given to a Message Stream should not be used by the caller after the MessageStream struct has been created.
 Writes and reads from the underlying parts could result in undefined behaviour.

 **Note:** For added security when intending to use a `net.Conn` to create a Message Stream, it is best to use `crypto/tls` (from https://pkg.go.dev/crypto/tls), and wrap the connection in TLS, ideally with a valid Certificate, although self-signed in a controlled environment is good too.
-The TLS layer will prevent Man-in-the-middle attacks, as well as hiding the byte boundaries between already encrypted Message Stream Messages.
-Message Stream already uses nonces to prevent replay attacks, but encrypting the entirety of the traffic, not just payloads and metadata, is much more secure.

 ### Receiving Messages
 ```go